v1.2 Documentation

 1. Send an image to the Tagger tab from the import dialog or by opening the tab directly.

-4. Add the selected tags, or all visible tags, to your prompt.
+5. Add selected tags, or all visible tags, to your prompt.

 What you can do